-- 1. Orientation and sufficient encouragement should be done by the schools to attract both males and females to the TLE course. - Faculty members should engage in more professional development activities, such as attendance at seminars and acquiring additional national certificates through training. - 3.
+- 1. Orientation and sufficient encouragement should be done by the schools to attract both males and females in the TLE course. - 2.
+Faculty members should engage in more professional development activities, such as attendance to seminars and acquiring additional national certificates through training. - 3.
 The institution should equip the TLE programs with the appropriate and adequate facilities to come up with the expectations of the CHED as embodied in memorandum orders on the TLE curriculum. - 4.
-Institutions should come up with ways to motivate prospective college students to take up the TLErelated courses.
+Institutions should come up with ways to motivate prospective college students to take up the TLE related courses.
 Specific ways include offering scholarships to prospective students. - 5.
-As early as the start of tertiary education, the students should be oriented on the intricacies of the TLE courses so that the students would be guided on how to deal with study habits that could later improve their attitudes towards the subject.
+It is also recommended that the University of Eastern Philippines align its grading system to other universities.
+This could facilitate computation of grades in case students transfer from other schools to the university.